 Garlic mustard is considered one of the most destructive invasive plants in our state.

 Oh, garlic mustard, why must you be so troublesome?
-This invasive plant can be found all across Indiana and is hard to get rid of, like most invasive species.
+This invasive plant can be found all across Indiana and requires a little patience to get rid of, like most invasive species.

 According to the Indiana Native Plant Society, garlic mustard is considered one of the ten most destructive invasive species in Indiana today.
 Fortunately for us, we have options to rid ourselves of this pest of a plant.

-The Nature Conservancy will occasionally have garlic mustard pulls at the nature preserves that need it.
+The Nature Conservancy will occasionally have garlic mustard pulls at the nature preserves, such as Fall Creek Gorge in Warren County, that need it.
 Check our event listings for upcoming opportunities.

 For More Information